rubygeek/clojure-simple-api/README.md

  Another change with Schema I had an exception on an invalid record, with Spec I get a `:clojure.spec.alpha/invalid` which I guess is better.
 Exceptions should be reserved for when something "really" is exceptional and not an invalid record.

+Intereting bits are in [models](/src/simple-api/models.clj]) and probably could remove the compojure app altogether.

 Interesting exercise at the least.

 ```clojure